 Rather than residential details, put an office address (without the company name) on your luggage tags.

-Before travelling, find out the general dress code for the country.
+Before traveling, find out the general dress code for the country.
 Once you arrive, take note of what local women wear to get an idea of appropriate attire.

 Talk to female flight attendants who are either from or know the country to obtain advice on areas to avoid.